keyshade-xyz/keyshade/CONTRIBUTIONS.md

 - Search the [open pull requests](https://github.com/keyshade-xyz/keyshade/pulls) to ensure someone else has not already submitted the change.
 - Make sure your code follows the style guidelines of the project.
 For TypeScript, we use ESLint and [Prettier](.prettierrc) for formatting.
 For Rust, we use Cargo for building and testing.
 - Make sure your code passes all the project's tests.
-You can run tests using `npm test` for TypeScript and `cargo test` for Rust.
+You can run tests using `pnpm run test` for TypeScript and `cargo test` for Rust.
 - Write good commit messages by following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 - Include relevant issue number if applicable.